Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Pisac market and ruins

 Next up is Pisac – and it’s not just the market to see – there are majestic ruins at Pisac.
-We see terraced Inca ruins that are situated high on a mountain.
+We see terraced Inca ruins high on a mountain.
 From here, we climb to the top of the ruins and take in amazing views of the Sacred Valley.
 Your guide can explain the religious, astronomical, and military functions of these ruins at Pisac.

-After visiting the Inca ruins, there will be a chance to hike on a little-known, seldom used original Inca trail and through a tunnel built by the Incas.
+After visiting the Inca ruins, there will be a chance to hike on a little-known, seldom-used original Inca trail and through a tunnel built by the Incas.
 One of the largest Inca cemeteries is also located at Pisac ruins, and we can also tour this part of the site.

-We finish the tour with a trip to Pisac handicraft market.
+We finish the tour with a trip to the Pisac handicraft market.
 Browse ceramics, jewelry, and weaving – great souvenirs.
 The tour ends with us dropping you off at your hotel in Cusco.

 Hotel: Tierra Viva or similar